izderadicka/audioserve/README.md

 Then open <https://localhost:3000> and accept insecure connection, shared secret to enter in client is mypass

 Other platforms - theoretically audioserve can work on Windows and MacOS (probably with few changes), but I never tried to build it there.
 Any help in this area is welcomed.

-### Compiling without default features
+### Compiling without default features or with non-default features

-TLS support and symbolic links  are default features, but you can compile without it - just add `--no-default-features` option to cargo.
+TLS support, symbolic links and search cache are default features, but you can compile without them - just add `--no-default-features` option to cargo.
 And then evetually choose only features you need.
+To add non-default features (like transcoding-cache) compile with this option `--features transcoding-cache` in `cargo build` command.
+Or you can use option `--all-features` to enable all available features.

 License
 -------